Maureen L Walton, PhD

 Scientifically, I am interested in the way that faults deform in complex stress environments, namely along transform systems.
 I use observations and interpretations of tectonic geomorphology, subsurface fault structure, and seismicity to better understand modern geohazards such as earthquakes, submarine landslides, and tsunamis.
 I am a field-going scientist and specialize in the acquisition, processing, and interpretation of marine geophysical data at all scales, particularly seismic reflection data.
 Current research areas include the Queen Charlotte Fault in southeastern Alaska, strike-slip faults and submarine landslides offshore of southern and south-central California, and the Cascadia subduction zone.

-Walton, M. A. L., E. C. Roland, J. I. Walter, S. P. S. Gulick, and P. J. Dotray (in press), Seismic velocity structure across the 2013 Craig, Alaska rupture from aftershock tomography: Implications for seismogenic conditions, Earth and Planetary Science Letters.
+Walton, M. A. L., E. C. Roland, J. I. Walter, S. P. S. Gulick, and P. J. Dotray (2018), Seismic velocity structure across the 2013 Craig, Alaska rupture from aftershock tomography: Implications for seismogenic conditions, Earth and Planetary Science Letters.

 Brothers, D. S., B. D. Andrews, M. A. L. Walton, H. G. Greene, J. V. Barrie, N. C. Miller, U. ten Brink, A. East, P. J. Haeussler, J. W. Kluesner, J. E. Conrad (2018), Slope failure and mass transport processes along the Queen Charlotte Fault: Southeastern Alaska, Geological Society of London Special Publication 17-261.